randre03/jekyll-now/_posts/2017-12-26-ctags_and_neovim.md

 ---
 layout: post
 title: Getting ctags to work with Elixir (in Neovim)
+description: How to add ctags support for elixir
+tags: elixir ctags
 ---

 tldr: If you're using universal-ctags and want elixir support: